ltgcgo/docs/src/ltgc/encode.md

 Additional considerations:
 - If you do not intend to distribute high bit-depth lossless audio, but the input you have is of high bit-depth, you can re-sample it to somewhere between 16-bit (-96 dB) and 24-bit (-144 dB).
 Use `--pre-quantize=16` for WavPack.

+## Timed text
+### Subtitles
+There are no preferences on subtitle formats, all listed formats can be chosen depending on the capabilities.

+### Lyrics
+OpenTRC shall be preferred over LRC.

 ## Compression
 ### Web